thingyjp/thingymcconfig/README.md

 ### Chipsets/Drivers that should work
 #### Broadcom BCM43143/brcmfmac
 Only tested the usb version so far (RaspberryPi official usb dongle).
+#### Broadcom BCM43430/brcmfmac
+Tested with the Ampak AP6212A (very common, very cheap module).
+Doesn't work out of the box with Linux 4.18 but works with a newer firmware and a single patch from Cypress' driver release bundle.
 #### Marvell 88w8801,88w8897/mwifiex
 Only tested the usb version of the 88w8801 and the pci-e version of 88w8897 so far.
 Station and AP come up and operate correctly.